Enlarged Prostate Treatment in St. Petersburg, FL

 What BPH Treatments Are Available in ST. Petersburg?

 Lifestyle changes and medications are often the first options recommended for men that experience mild symptoms caused by BPH.
-Reducing liquid intake, avoiding stimulants, and practicing pelvic floor strengthening exercises can all help patients regain a bit more control over their urinary functions, while some forms medications have shown to slow or completely stop the growth of the prostate.
+Reducing liquid intake, avoiding stimulants, and practicing pelvic floor strengthening exercises can all help patients regain a bit more control over their urinary functions, while some forms of medications have been shown to slow or completely stop the growth of the prostate.

 Through new technological advancements within the healthcare industry, there are many minimally invasive procedures available to men suffering from more considerable urinary difficulties.
 These include: